-- 1) Fasteners used to secure metal flashings and clips must be compatible with the material they contact. - 2) Fasteners must be - 1) determined by the Design Authority. - 2) appropriately sized, in both length and thread type, for the material to which they will be secured. - 3) corrosion-resistant screws with a low-profile head (as specified by the Design Authority). - 3) High-domed gasketed cladding screws must be No. 8 or larger and should be the same colour as the flashing material. - 4) Sealed blind rivets are acceptable for securing two metal flashings together but must be used to secure flashings when the roof is designed and constructed with a continuous or partial slope less than 1:6 (2" in 12"). - 5) Nails are not acceptable as fasteners.
+- 1) Fasteners used to secure metal flashings and clips must be compatible with the material they contact. - 2) Fasteners must be - 1) determined by the Design Authority. - 2) appropriately sized, in both length and thread type, for the material to which they will be secured. - 3) corrosion-resistant screws with a low-profile head (as specified by the Design Authority). - 3) Sealed blind rivets are acceptable for securing two metal flashings together but must be used to secure flashings when the roof is designed and constructed with a continuous or partial slope less than 1:6 (2" in 12"). - 4) Nails are not acceptable as fasteners.

-9.2.4 Clips
+9.2.5 Clips